linnify/typeorm-factory/README.md

 const userFactory: NormalUserFactory = new NormalUserFactory();
 ```

 When creating the factory, we make user of the create function.
-By default, the entity created and saved to the database by using the properties defined on the factory.
+By default, the entity is created and saved to the database by using the properties defined on the factory.

 ```typescript
 const user: User = await userFactory.create();